Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Introduction

 \begin{thm}[Gabai] Assume that $\varphi$ is co-orientable and co-orientation-preserving.
 Let $k$ denote the number of boundary components of $M$.
 For any multislope $(s_1, \ldots, s_k) \in (\mathbb{Q} \cup \{\infty\})^{k}$ such that each $s_i$ is not the degeneracy slope of the corresponding boundary component, $M(s_1, \ldots, s_k)$ admits a co-orientable taut foliation.
 Moreover, the core curves of the filling solid tori are transverse to the foliation. \end{thm}

+As an immediate consequence of the above result, for any hyperbolic fibered knot in $S^{3}$ with co-orientation-preserving monodromy, the degeneracy slope is the meridian; this conclusion also follows from \hyperref[GO]{[GO, Theorem~5.3]}.

-Unlike the co-orientation-preserving case, many $M(s_1,\ldots,s_k)$ (with each $s_i$ being not the degeneracy slope) don't admit co-orientable taut foliation when $\varphi$ is co-orientation-reversing, since there are many hyperbolic fibered L-space knots in $S^{3}$ and lens spaces that have co-orientation-reversing monodromy (see Proposition \ref{pretzel}, Examples \ref{v0751}$\sim$\ref{nonsharp}).
+Unlike the co-orientation-preserving case, many $M(s_1,\ldots,s_k)$ (with each $s_i$ being other than the degeneracy slope) admit no co-orientable taut foliation when $\varphi$ is co-orientation-reversing, since there are many hyperbolic fibered L-space knots in $S^{3}$ and lens spaces that have co-orientation-reversing monodromy (see Proposition \ref{pretzel}, Examples \ref{v0751}$\sim$\ref{example1}).
 We concentrate on the co-orientation-reversing case in this paper.

-\begin{remark} \rm Foliations in the above theorems are very useful in showing that many of these Dehn fillings have left orderable fundamental group.
-See \hyperref[BH]{[BH]} and \hyperref[H]{[H]} for results on LO filling slopes derived from foliations in Theorem \ref{Roberts}.
-And see \hyperref[Z]{[Z]} for a result on LO filling multislopes derived from foliations in Theorem \ref{co-orientation-preserving}. \end{remark}